GaloisInc/cryptol/docs/ParameterizedModules/talk.md

 Instantiation
 -------------

-Another way to introduce a module entitiy:
+Another way to introduce a module entity:
 ```cryptol
 module I where